ishaqadenali/ams_aggmo_tests/README.md

 group 1 files are the experiments for step 1.

 ## Step 2
-After finding the two networks with the highest accuracy for all four algorithms, I trained these combinations for 50 epochs over the dataset.
+After finding the two networks with the highest accuracy for each algorithm, I trained these combinations for 50 epochs over the dataset.

 Highest accuracy for each learning algorithm after 50 epochs.